Cubs vs. Red Sox Player Props Betting Odds

-Player prop betting options for Nico Hoerner, Rafael Devers and others are available in the Chicago Cubs-Boston Red Sox matchup at Wrigley Field on Saturday, starting at 2:20 PM ET.
+Rafael Devers and Nico Hoerner are among the players with prop bets for the taking when the Boston Red Sox and the Chicago Cubs play at Wrigley Field on Sunday (starting at 2:20 PM ET).

 Bet on this matchup or its props with BetMGM!